Last-Order/AEffect/readme.md

 # AEffect

-AEffect is a tool to generate effect subtitles (.ass) files for JavaScript programmer.
+AEffect is a tool to generate effect subtitles (.ass) files for JavaScript programmers.

 ## Getting Started